 Example:

 “I’m hesitant to agree with you that we’re a classless and hindrance-less society— I’m hoping you return to that point in more detail.
-I’m unsure who has told me to put down others to boost my own self-esteem.
+I’m unsure who has told you to put down others to boost your own self-esteem.
 Again, I’m not agreeing with you and hope you explain this more.
 I’m curious too what forms of success you mean and I’m interested in your opinion on how our advancing society has or has not changed the ideal of success.
 Is success now different than 50 years ago?
 I want you to explain.
 I’m not trusting your voice yet because I’m hesitant to agree with the points you bring up, but I’m interested in how you will back up this introduction.”

 Tutor Notes on Play-by-Play